Pre- Veterinary Medicine

 - English language proficiency

-U of C has very specific course requirements for this program.
+University of Calgary has very specific course requirements for this program.

 Veterinary at: University of Guelph

 The following ratio determines a student’s admission average, which is used to select the top 200 candidates to proceed in the selection process.
 The breakdown is as follows:

 - 20% is the Medical College Admission Test (MCAT) score

 - 40% is the average of the courses completed in the last two acceptable full-time semesters

 - 40% is the average of the eight required prerequisite courses (taken during acceptable full-time semesters).

 **Canadian citizens (including dual citizens) and those with permanent residency status must be residents of Ontario in order to apply to the Doctor of Veterinary Medicine (DVM) program at the Ontario Veterinary College (OVC).